ComradDoge/DogeEU4/README.md

 - Various Latent buildings costs and times have changed
 - Shipyard: FL 0.6>0.5, Price 150>200
 - Grand Shipyard: Price 300>400, Time 12>24
+- Latent good manufacturing buildings give production bonus as to discourage a certain behaviour
+- Farm Estate building has finally found a way to cultivate...tomatoes? but they were able to grow potatoes so wh.
+Dont question it.

 UI
 - State Edict screen cleaned up and has a single background colour
 - State Edict window lowered to align with the province window
 - Idea group selection screen scroll bars cleaned up
+- Macrobuilder and province builder slightly changed
+--- Universities or S C H O O L S, are under new Education banner now instead of Government due to space constraints

 -ADD sami missions